mvoda/goose-game-kata/README.md

 **Notes:**

-Implementation supports custom board layouts (where for example, a player could land on a Goose or Bridge after bouncing from the End of the board).
+Implementation supports custom board layouts (where, for example, a player could land on a Goose or Bridge after bouncing from the End of the board).
 However, it is based on the following assumptions:
  - a Goose space **always** causes the player to move forward (e.g. towards the End of the board).
 Thus, bouncing back from the End of the board and landing on a Goose space will cause the player to move again towards the End of the board.
-Depending on board layout and the dice values, this could result in an ifinite loop.
+Depending on board layout and the dice values, this could result in an infinite loop.
 If such a case is detected, the player will End the turn in its position on the Goose space.
  - the Board layouts used will be big enough such that a player moving back after bouncing from the End of the board will not move past the Start position.
 There is no logic to handle cases where a player would have to bounce back from the start of the board.